hashicorp/terraform-website/content/source/docs/glossary.html.md

 In Terraform, many [resource][] types have an ID [attribute][] that helps link Terraform's [state][] to the real infrastructure resource being managed.

-In Terraform Enterprise, most internal application objects (like [workspaces][], users, [policies][], etc.) can be identified by both a name and by an opaque, permanent ID.
+In Terraform Cloud, most internal application objects (like [workspaces][], users, [policies][], etc.) can be identified by both a name and by an opaque, permanent ID.
 Most API endpoints use IDs instead of names, since names sometimes change.
-IDs for TFE's application objects are sometimes called "external IDs."
+IDs for Terraform Cloud's application objects are sometimes called "external IDs."

-You can usually copy an external ID from the URL bar when viewing an object in TFE's UI.
+You can usually copy an external ID from the URL bar when viewing an object in Terraform Cloud's UI.
 Workspaces don't display an ID in the URL bar, but their general settings page includes a UI control for viewing and copying the ID.

 ## Ingress

 [ingress]: glossary.html#ingress
 [ingressing]: glossary.html#ingress

--> Terraform Enterprise
+-> Terraform Cloud

-The process of bringing content into Terraform Enterprise.
+The process of bringing content into Terraform Cloud.
 Usually that content is a [configuration version][], but it can also be a [private module][] version or some other kind of content.

-This term comes from TFE's internal subsystems.
+This term comes from Terraform Cloud's internal subsystems.
 Most documentation and UI avoids using "ingress," but it can sometimes appear in API contexts or support conversations.

 ## Input Variables